 Non-native English-speaking students will be informed by the Office of Undergraduate Admissions whether they are required to take the English as a Second Language Placement Test (known as the EPT.)
 This information appears in your letter of admission.

 If you are required to take the EPT, then you must take the EPT even if you submitted ACT or SAT scores with your application.
 You cannot use your ACT English or SAT Evidence-Based Reading and Writing score for Rhetoric course enrollment.

-The Center for Innovation in Teaching and Learning offers online placement exams in chemistry and physics.
+The Center for Innovation in Teaching and Learning offers online placement exams in chemistry, physics, and molecular and cellular biology.
 Please note that you are allowed only one attempt and your test results will NOT appear on the screen when you complete the test.
 This is because it is very important that you meet with your academic advisor during Registration to discuss your placement test results and your course enrollment options.
 Results are valid for one year.
 This means, for example, that if you choose not to enroll in a chemistry course during your first or second semester, you may still follow the placement recommendation when pre-registering for your third semester.
 However, after that, you would need to take the departmental proficiency exam in order to obtain an updated evaluation of your knowledge level.

 Languages Other Than English (LOTE)